‘The programme I’ve been waiting for’

 Rather than hearing yet another adult tell them what they shouldn’t be doing, children felt like they could talk about real challenges – like trolling and identity theft – and share good experiences too.
 I walked into so many lessons where pupils were rambling to their teachers about their favourite apps and the friends they’d made online.

 The next step, of course, is keeping this momentum going across all three schools – and turning online safety into a habit.
 Be Internet Legends may be designed for Key Stage 2, but it’s easily adaptable for Key Stage 1 – and even younger pupils can absorb some of the key messages through picture books.
 I’ve broken down the learning according to what each year group needs, so we’re all in this together.
 We’ll introduce a different pillar at the beginning of each half term – and then it’s up to teachers when they do it.

 But it’s not just about the lessons.
 I’m encouraging teachers to check in on the key points every time their class uses tech.
 I’m sharing relevant news stories on a regular basis.
 And I’m introducing my own staff pillar – Be Internet Curious – which will (hopefully) motivate colleagues to ask questions and show interest in the digital world.
 Even if our pupils know more about the internet than some of us, we’re still savvier when it comes to safety.
 If we’re expecting them to get clued up on the latter, why shouldn’t we meet them in the middle?

-Find out more about the Be Internet Legends curriculum - and order the resources for your school.
+Find out more about the Be Internet Legends curriculum.